kivodev/kivodev/README.md

 ## 🎮 Roblox Development
 I’m a Roblox developer experienced in:
 - **Lua** scripting and the **Roblox API**
-- Building engaging game systems and mechanics
+- Building engaging game systems and mechanics with GUI

 ## 🧱 3D Environment Art
 I design 3D worlds and assets with a focus on detail and atmosphere: